LOADING

 I used to work in a market research company, where my manager worked 70 hours a week (yep, it’s twice as much as you and me).
 He cut back on sleep so he can be more productive.

-A woman in my current company, who works as an admin in the same office building with me, told me on Friday when I asked her about her weekend plans, that she is planning to work on Sunday (“Need to catch up on everything”).
+A woman in my current company, who works as an admin in the same office building as me, told me on Friday when I asked her about her weekend plans, that she is planning to work on Sunday (“Need to catch up on everything”).

 I, personally, hate using the “I’m too busy” line, it’s too neurotic and makes me want to run in the opposite direction, whenever I hear it.
-Don’t get me wrong, I get busy too, I just prefer to say “It’s not a priority” instead of “I’m too busy!”, ’cause the former sounds like said by somebody who is successful and in control of their work – the real sexy!
+Don’t get me wrong, I get busy too, I just prefer to say “It’s not a priority” instead of “I’m too busy!”, ’cause the former sounds like said by somebody who is n control of their work – the real sexy!

 Look at the truly effective people in your community.
 They very rarely talk about being busy.
 They talk about what they have accomplished or maybe what they are working on.
 They talk about going on holidays, their kids, adventures, and business challenges or accomplishments.
-They laugh, because frankly – life is beautiful and have so many joys 🙂
+They laugh, because frankly – life is beautiful and has so many joys 🙂

 Just because you clocked 15 hours at your office, with likely dry eyeballs and a complete lack of focus, doesn’t mean you’ve accomplished things in a smart way.
 Think about it – how good is your output after spending 15 hours straight at your desk without brakes?

 Do you avoid life’s big questions?
-Why are you here?
 What is your purpose in life?
+Or maybe you are afraid of success?

 If you are afraid of success, you will be tempted to sabotage yourself by taking on too much or trying to do too much by yourself.
 Having more to do than you can possibly accomplish keeps you down, perhaps where you feel safer.